Leigh, Kent: History

 The name of the village derives from the Old English leah, meaning a forest glade or clearing.

 Leigh is thought to have grown from a hamlet, evidence of which dates back to the late 11th century.
 Much of the land around the village was acquired in the 14th century by Sir John de Pulteney, owner of nearby Penshurst Place.
 In 1533, the estate passed to the Sidney family who retained ownership of most of this land until the early 20th century.

 The village grew substantially in the 19th century when the Baily and Morley families built many of the distinctive buildings present today, including Hall Place, East and Old Lodges, The Square, Forge Square and School Master's House.
 The Tonbridge to Redhill railway was built in 1842 to the south of the village, bringing further growth in population.

 Government

 Leigh is administered by Sevenoaks District Council and Kent County Council.
-It falls within the UK parliamentary constituency of Tonbridge and Malling.
+It falls within the UK parliamentary constituency of Tonbridge.

 The parish of Leigh also includes the hamlet of Charcott as well as the Old Powder Mills and Moorden.